The Protomen: Musical style and influences

-Reporting disagrees about whether the Protomen are part of video game-related music genres such as the Nintendocore genre.
-A couple sources use the label Nintendocore, but critics like metal database The Circle Pit say the Protomen are "distinct progress away from the trite and listless cliché of Nintendocore, towards something more resonant and fulfilling."
-Consequence of Sound classifies the Protomen as nerd rock (also called geek rock), which Consequence describes as most informed by Devo and the punk, rock, and new wave genres, but excludes nerdcore (sometimes equated to Nintendocore).
-One blogger comparing video game cover bands in 2010 said: "they aren’t a video game band in any way, shape, or form. [...] it’s not a bad story.
-It’s just that it’s not fucking Mega Man′s story, which means they aren’t a fucking Mega Man band."
+One blogger comparing video game cover bands in 2010 said: "they aren't a video game band in any way, shape, or form. [...] it's not a bad story.
+It's just that it's not fucking Mega Man′s story, which means they aren't a fucking Mega Man band."
 Their music and lyrics reinterpret the music, setting, characters, and plots in Mega Man games, rather than performing them exactly as they are in the games.
 Aside from a short tune in one song, "there are no direct musical references to the Mega Man series[...]
-Someone who isn’t entirely familiar with Mega Man can enjoy the tracks".
+Someone who isn't entirely familiar with Mega Man can enjoy the tracks".
 Mega Mans parent company Capcom concurs: "While there are a few nods to the in-game music of Mega Man, most of [the Protomen's] recorded work is closer to serious rock-opera rather than the 8-bit, chip-tune style of other videogame-inspired artists.
-In fact, if you don’t listen closely, you could easily miss the Mega Man influence entirely".
-Nashville Scene reported "You don’t need to know or care anything about [the Mega Man game series]".
+In fact, if you don't listen closely, you could easily miss the Mega Man influence entirely".
+Nashville Scene reported "You don't need to know or care anything about [the Mega Man game series]".
+GameDaily reporter Zak Wojnar explained being a Protomen fan but not a Mega Man fan as: "I'm not a Mega Man enthusiast in the slightest.
+The recent announcement of Mega Man: Dual Override did absolutely nothing for me. [...]
+I do love The Protomen, but that's kind of a whole other thing."

 The Protomen do not consider themselves a video game band but recognize they are associated with the genre.
 In an early interview with The Tennessean the lead vocalist, who goes by Raul Panther III while performing, said: "It never really crossed our collective minds to play video game covers.
 Truthfully, we didn't even know there was this huge wave of video game cover bands until after we started the band and became irrevocably tied to them[...]
 Honestly, it's just not for us.
 We love the music from the games and couldn't hope to really add anything by just playing them on guitars."